Ocean (Karol G song)

-"Ocean" is a song by Colombian singer-songwriter Karol G. It was written by Karol G, Carlos Morales, Jorge Valdés and Ovy On The Drums, and produced by the latter.
+"Ocean" is a song by Colombian singer-songwriter Karol G. It was written by the singer herself, Carlos Morales, Jorge Valdés and Ovy On The Drums, and produced by the latter.
 The song was released on May 3, 2019 through Universal Music Latino, as the fifth single from her second studio album of the same name.

 Background

 The song was announced hours priors with the release of the album through Karol G's social media accounts, with a snippet of the song and music video.
 The song was released simultaneously with the album on May 3, 2019.
 A remix featuring Canadian singer-songwriter Jessie Reyez was released on September 30, 2019.

 Critical reception

 Thom Jurek of AllMusic stated: "Adding to the wealth of diversity to this attempt at Latin pop domination, the title track is a sumptuous, intimately wrought piano ballad."

 Rolling Stone called the song "Impressively varied" in the wholesomeness of the album.